bhishmaagroup/SkyTrack/README.md

-# ✈️ SkyTrack – Where Is My Flight
+# ✈️ AirTracker – Where Is My Flight

-**SkyTrack** is a modern real-time flight tracking web application that helps users quickly search and monitor flights using a flight number, airline, departure airport, or arrival airport.
+**AirTracker** is a modern real-time flight tracking web application that helps users quickly search and monitor flights using a flight number, airline, departure airport, or arrival airport.
 The platform provides live flight information, schedules, airport details, and an intuitive user experience.

 🌐 **Live Demo:** [flight.bhishmaagroup.in](https://flight.bhishmaagroup.in)